jacobrosenthal/rust-training-aimldevfest-2019/src/iterators.md

 }
 ```

 `flatten()` iterates through iterators like n dimensional structures and concatenates them one after the other, or "flattens" them.
 If we had a two dimensional array of arrays and wanted to turn it into a single flat array we would use `flatten()`.
+One more trick is needed here, our iterator is pointing at borrowed references to the arrays.
+We need to use `cloned()` on our iterator in order to turn our `&f32` values in `f32`.
+If we run this without the compiler says "value of type `Vec<f32>` cannot be built from `std::iter::Iterator<Item=&f32>"

 ```rust,editable
 fn main() {
     let array: [[f32; 3]; 3] = [
             [1.0, 2.0, 3.0],
             [4.0, 5.0, 6.0],